JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 Example:

 ```
-FIND UNIQUE User as u
+FIND UNIQUE User AS u
-THAT IS Person as p
+THAT IS Person AS p
-RETURN p.displayName, merge(p.email, u.email, u.publicEmail) as “Email List” (edited)
+RETURN p.displayName, merge(p.email, u.email, u.publicEmail) AS “Email List” (edited)
 ```